Overview

 What we’ve learned

-Over the past 12 months, the Lab for Inclusive Entrepreneurship has published two reports on supplier diversity in higher education.
+Over the past 24 months, the Lab for Inclusive Entrepreneurship has published three reports on supplier diversity in higher education.

 Click here to learn more about the key research findings and download the report.